- You should only focus on doing the essential things in life and drop the rest

-While the beginning got me super-enthusiastic, the author ironically drags on and repeats himself towards the end.
+While the beginning of the book was good, the author ironically drags on and repeats himself towards the end.
 The book also is too broad and speaks about topics that don’t have much to do with essentialism.

 Essentialism is about doing only the things that really matter and saying no to everything else.
 Its mantra is “less but better”.